Delaware State University

-Delaware State University (DSU or Del State) is a public historically black land-grant research university in Dover, Delaware.
+Delaware State University (DSU or Del State) is a privately governed, state-assisted historically black land-grant research university in Dover, Delaware.
 DSU also has two satellite campuses: one in Wilmington and one in Georgetown.
 The university encompasses four colleges and a diverse population of undergraduate and advanced-degree students.
 Delaware State University is classified among "R2: Doctoral Universities – High research activity".

 History

+19th century

 The Delaware College for Colored Students was established on May 15, 1891, by the Delaware General Assembly.
 The name was changed to the State College for Colored Students by state legislative action in 1893 to eliminate confusion with Delaware College, which was attended by whites in Newark, Delaware.
 It first awarded degrees in 1898.

+20th century

 In 1945, the Middle States Commission on Higher Education awarded the college provisional accreditation.
 Three years later, the institution became Delaware State College by legislative action.
 Although its accreditation was revoked in 1949, it was regained in 1957.

 On July 1, 1993, the institution changed its name yet again, this time to Delaware State University.
 Delaware State University is one of the first historically black colleges and universities to have a no-smoking policy.

+21st century

+2007 shooting

+On September 21, 2007, two 17-year-old Delaware State University freshmen were shot on campus.
+One died 32 days later on October 23, from critical injuries sustained in the attack.
+A freshman student from East Orange, New Jersey, Loyer D. Braden, was arrested and charged with murder.

+Other events

-In 2015 the university began phasing out smoking on campus by restricting it to four designated areas and providing educational resources on smoking cessation tools and programs.
+In 2015, the university began phasing out smoking on campus by restricting it to four designated areas and providing educational resources on smoking cessation tools and programs.
 In August 2015 it implemented a completely tobacco-free policy.

 In 2017, the university received the ACAS Health Leadership Award in recognition of its efforts.
 The award was jointly presented by the Public Health Service Officers Foundation for the Advancement of Public Health, the Truth Initiative, Arizonans Concerned About Smoking and the Arizona NAACP.

 In December 2020, MacKenzie Scott donated $20 million to Delaware State University.
 Her donation is the largest single gift in the university's history.

 On July 1, 2021, Delaware State University officially finalized its acquisition of Wesley College, a 157-year-old private institution founded by the Methodist Church in 1873.
 This acquisition makes Delaware State the first historically Black university to acquire an institution that is not a historically Black college or university.

-The university has renamed the former Wesley campus "DSU Downtown" (reflecting its close proximity to Downtown Dover) and has relocated most of its College of Health and Behavioral Science (Public and Allied Health, Psychology, and Social Work programs) on that additional 41-acre site.
-That academic division has been renamed the Wesley College of Health and Behavioral Sciences one way to preserve the history of the former Wesley College.
+The university has renamed the former Wesley campus "DSU Downtown", reflecting its close proximity to downtown Dover, Delaware, and has relocated most of its College of Health and Behavioral Science (Public and Allied Health, Psychology, and Social Work programs on that additional 41-acre site.
+That academic division has been renamed the Wesley College of Health and Behavioral Sciences as a way to preserve the history of the former Wesley College.